bootchk/solabile/pages/motorizedMobiles.md

 Solar panels are also broad in area and can be used as vanes on an art mobile.
-However vanes need be orthogonal to the plane of rotation, which is usually horizontal with the surface of the earth.
+However, vanes need to be orthogonal to the plane of rotation, which is usually horizontal with the surface of the earth.
 Consequently, solar panels used as vanes are oriented with their face vertical.